|

-Len Carpenter clips 1 | 2 | 3
+clips 1 | 2 | 3

 Rancher Influence in State Legislatures of the American West

-Colorado State University (CSU), and then join the
+and then join the

-Colorado Division of Wildlife (CDOW) as a research technician.
-Experience in research motivated Carpenter puruse doctoral research at CSU that focused on elk and mule deer winter ranges, and ways to restore those ranges that had been overgrazed by wild and domestic ungulates.
+as a research technician.
+Inspired by that experience, Carpenter pursued doctoral research at CSU that focused on elk and mule deer winter ranges, and ways to restore those ranges that had been overgrazed by wild and domestic ungulates.

 Wishing to concentrate more on conservation work than on administration, Carpenter, in 1996, left CDOW to become the Southwest field representative for the